hennas/Challenges/README.md

 # Challenges
-A collection of coding challenges
+A collection of coding challenge solutions